CHLNDDEV/OceanMesh2D/README.md

 ### Unreleased (on current HEAD of the Projection branch)
 ## Added
+- auxiliary file reader function that can be used outside of msh function as well as within. https://github.com/CHLNDDEV/OceanMesh2D/pull/287
+- swanoutput namelist for SWAN model outputs. https://github.com/CHLNDDEV/OceanMesh2D/pull/287
 - `namelist` and `RSTIMNC` input arguments for `Make_f15.m` fort.15 generator. updated the help message for all input argumebts to `Make_f15`. https://github.com/CHLNDDEV/OceanMesh2D/pull/283
 - New stability namelist options to `Make_f15.m` fort.15 generator. https://github.com/CHLNDDEV/OceanMesh2D/pull/283
 - Optionality for mesh2dgen to choose the method of mesh generation `kind`, and the maximum iteration count `iter`. https://github.com/CHLNDDEV/OceanMesh2D/pull/272